-Development Consent Condition Section (c) Air Qu ality Management Plan This AQMP The Applicant shall prepare and implement an Air Quality Management Plan for the development to the satisfaction of the Secretary.
-This plan must: (i) be prepared in consultation with the EPA; Section 1.1 (ii) (ii) describe the measures that would be implemented to ensure compliance with the Sections 6 to 9 relevant air quality criteria and operating conditions of this approval: (iii) (iii) include an air quality monitoring program that: Section 9 evaluates and reports on the: the effectiveness of the air quality management system; the compliance with the air quality criteria; compliance with the air quality operating conditions; and • defines what constitutes an air quality incident, and includes a protocol for identifying and notifying the Department and relevant stakeholders of any air quality incidents.
+(vi) carry out regular monitoring to determine whether there is compliance with the relevant conditions of this consent, Section 6 to the satisfaction of the Planning Secretary. (c) Air Q uality Management Plan This AQMP pplicant shall prepare and implement an Air Quality Management Plan for the Cowal Gold ttions to the satisfaction of the Planning Secretary.
+This plan must: (i) be prepared in consultation with the EPA; Section 1.1 (ii) describe the measures that would be implemented to ensure compliance with the relevant air quality criteria and operating conditions of this consent: Sections 6 to 8 (iii) include an air quality monitoring program that: Sections 6 and 11 evaluates and reports on the: the effectiveness of the air quality management system; compliance with the air quality criteria; compliance with the air quality operating conditions; and • defines what constitutes an air quality incident and includes a protocol for identifying and notifying the Department and relevant stakeholders of any air quality incidents.
+Section 11